Lake Baikal Russia Travel Guide

 Russian is the official language.
 English is not widely spoken, especially outside major tourist hubs and larger hotels.

-Most restaurants open for lunch around noon and serve dinner until 10:00 PM or 11:00 PM.
-Certain cafes open earlier for breakfast.
+Most dining places are available for lunch around noon and serve dinner until 10:00 PM or 11:00 PM.
+Some cafes open earlier for breakfast.

 Always check specific operating hours for attractions and services, especially around public holidays.